SerdarYalcin/demo/app-deploy/README.md

 - Download the latest Argo CD version from https://github.com/argoproj/argo-cd/releases/latest.
 More detailed installation instructions can be found via the CLI installation documentation.

 # Steps
+1) Run argocd login localhost:8080 --insecure
+   - This is used to connect ArgoCD using CLI.
+2) Run argocd repo add https://github.com/SerdarYalcin/demo.git
+   - This is used to add a GitHub repository, enabling us to deploy the application from it.